 April 9, 1865, marked the end of the Civil War.

-December 6, 1865, marked the Ratification of the Thirteenth, Fourteenth and Fifteenth Amendment of the U.S. Constitution.
+December 6, 1865, marked the Ratification of the Thirteenth, Fourteenth, and Fifteenth Amendments of the U.S. Constitution.

 The Thirteenth Amendment abolished slavery and involuntary servitude, except as a punishment for a crime.